Legal experts called by Democrats tell Congress that Trump's actions are impeachable

 “If what we’re talking about is not impeachable, then nothing is impeachable,” said University of North Carolina law professor Michael Gerhardt.

-But George Washington University law professor Jonathan Turley, who was invited by the Republicans, said the inquiry was moving too quickly and lacked testimony from people with direct knowledge of the relevant events.
-He said he did not see clear evidence of illegal conduct.
+But George Washington University law professor Jonathan Turley, who was invited by the Republicans, said he did not see clear evidence of illegal conduct.
+He said the inquiry was moving too quickly and lacked testimony from people with direct knowledge of the relevant events.

-“There’s so much more rage than reason,” said Turley, who added that he did not vote for Trump.
-“At some point as a people we have to have a serious discussion about the grounds to remove a duly elected president.
+“One can oppose President Trump’s policies or actions but still conclude that the current legal case for impeachment is not just woefully inadequate, but in some respects, dangerous, as the basis for the impeachment of an American president,” said Turley, who added that he did not vote for Trump.

 Trump has denied wrongdoing.